The Index of Economic Freedom

 The Heritage Foundation

-February 2024
+February 2025

 Executive Summary

 A return to business as usual will not suffice.
-In addition to the impacts of the pandemic on public finances, countries face many long-term structural challenges in the policy areas of transparency, efficiency, openness, and government effectiveness.
+In addition to the impact of the pandemic on public finances, countries face many long-term structural challenges in the policy areas of transparency, efficiency, openness, and government effectiveness.

-Key Findings of the 2024 Index of Economic Freedom
+Key Findings of the 2025 Index of Economic Freedom

-• Globally, fiscal soundness has deteriorated significantly.
-Rising deficits and mounting public debt in many countries have undermined and will likely further undercut their overall productivity growth and ultimately lead to economic sluggishness rather than vibrant growth.
+- Globally, fiscal soundness has deteriorated significantly.
+Rising deficits and mounting public debt in many countries have undermined and likely will further undercut their overall productivity growth and lead ultimately to economic sluggishness rather than vibrant growth.

-• The standard of living, measured by incomes per capita, is much higher in economically freer countries.
-Countries rated “free,” “mostly free,” or “moderately free” in the 2024 Index generate incomes that are more than double the average levels in other countries and more than three times higher than the incomes of people living in economically “repressed” countries.
+- The standard of living, measured by incomes per capita, is much higher in economically freer countries.
+Countries rated “free,” “mostly free,” or “moderately free” in the 2025 Index generate incomes that are more than double the average levels in other countries and more than three times higher than the incomes of people living in economically “repressed” countries.

-• As documented once again in the 2024 Index, economic freedom also correlates significantly with overall well-being, which includes such factors as health, education, the environment, innovation, societal progress, and democratic governance.
+- As documented once again in the 2025 Index, economic freedom also correlates significantly with overall well-being, which includes such factors as health, education, the environment, innovation, societal progress, and democratic governance.

-• Especially notable is the continuing decline within the “mostly free” category of the United States, whose score plummeted to 70.1, its lowest level ever in the 30-year history of the Index.
-The U.S. is now the world’s 25th freest economy.
-The major causative factor in the erosion of America’s economic freedom is excessive government spending, which has resulted in mounting deficit and debt burdens.
+- Especially notable is the continuing decline within the “mostly free” category of the United States, whose score plummeted to 70.2, one of the lowest levels in the history of the Index.
+The U.S. is now the world’s 26th freest economy.
+The major causative factor in the erosion of America’s economic freedom is excessive government spending, which has resulted in mounting deficit and debt burdens over the past four years.
+On the other hand, Argentina recorded one of the largest score improvements, moving out of the bottom tier of economic freedom in the 2025 Index.
+Providing concrete momentum for the revitalization of Argentina’s economy, various fiscal and regulatory measures adopted as part of reform-minded President Javier Milei’s decisive economic reform agenda have already generated notable progress.

 All in all, the ongoing recovery remains uneven and uncertain with strikingly different outcomes across countries, sectors, and demographic groups.
-Output and employment gaps remain in many countries, particularly in emerging markets and developing economies, suggesting that countries face vastly different policy challenges during recovery and beyond.
+Output and employment gaps remain in many countries, particularly in emerging markets and developing economies, suggesting that countries face vastly different policy challenges in recovery and beyond.

 12 Economic Freedoms: A Global Look